-- Circuit boards will be glued to the payload base, plastic plate and container walls. - Payload shell will be used to enclose components - Acceleration and Shock Force Requirements: - The structure must survive 15 Gs of acceleration and 30 Gs of shock - Plastic plate will be integrated to payload shell thru grooves to distribute forces - The JB Epoxy will be able to sustain the electronics through these forces
+- Perf Boards will be mounted on round plastic shelves that attach to the payload walls. - Payload shell will be used to enclose all electrical components.

+• Acceleration and Shock Force Requirements:

+- The structure must survive 15 Gs of acceleration and 30 Gs of shock. - Plastic shelves will be integrated to payload shell through designed grooves to distribute impact forces. - The JB Epoxy will be able to sustain the electronics through these forces.

-Descent Control Attachments
+• Descent Control Attachments: